-- You must wear a helmet and eye protection approved by the federal Department of Transportation (DOT). - You may not carry passengers. - You may not ride on any interstate highway. - You may not ride at night.
+- You must wear a helmet and eye protection approved by the federal Department of Transportation (DOT). - You may not carry passengers. - You may not ride at night.
 "Night" or "nighttime" means the time from one-half hour after sunset to one-half hour before sunrise.